 13 What are the characteristics of the multipath channel that need to be taken into account in the use of hand-held reception, at different speeds?

-14 What are the appropriate methods to multiplex the required signals (including vision, sound, data, etc.) into the channel?
+14 What methods can be used to combine several multiplex channels within one transmission?

-15 What methods can be used to combine several multiplex channels within one transmission?
+15 What are the appropriate modulation and emission methods and their relevant parameters, for the broadcasting of digitally encoded TV signals in terrestrial channels?

-16 What are the appropriate methods for error protection?
+16 What are the appropriate channel coding, including error correction, methods for digital terrestrial television broadcasting?

-17 What are the appropriate modulation and emission methods and their relevant parameters, for the broadcasting of digitally encoded TV signals in terrestrial channels?
+17 What are the appropriate strategies to introduce and implement digital terrestrial TV broadcast services, taking account of existing terrestrial broadcast services?

-18 What are the appropriate strategies to introduce and implement digital terrestrial TV broadcast services, taking account of existing terrestrial broadcast services?
+18 What are the technical and operational factors affecting the choice of scenarios for standard and high definition digital television broadcasting?

 19 What are radiocommunication technologies or applications that could be provided by digital terrestrial TV systems and what sets of system parameters could be used for different applications?